OPS-E2E-PPE/PowerShell-Docs/reference/7.1/PSReadLine/Set-PSReadLineKeyHandler.md

 ## DESCRIPTION

 The `Set-PSReadLineKeyHandler` cmdlet customizes the result when a key or sequence of keys is pressed.
-With user-defined key bindings, you can do almost anything that is possible from within a PowerShell script.
+With user-defined key bindings, you can do almost anything that's possible from within a PowerShell script.

 ## EXAMPLES